chitown2016/my-reddit/README.md

 - **♿ Accessibility**: WCAG 2.1 AA compliant with keyboard navigation
 - **⚡ Performance**: Optimized with React 19 and modern build tools

-## 🎨 Design System

-This application features a comprehensive design system that ensures consistency and accessibility across all components.

-### Design System Features

-- **🎯 Design Tokens**: CSS custom properties for colors, typography, spacing, and more
-- **🧩 Component Library**: Reusable UI components (buttons, cards, forms, layouts)
-- **📱 Responsive Utilities**: Mobile-first grid and flexbox utilities
-- **♿ Accessibility**: Focus states, screen reader support, and keyboard navigation
-- **🎭 Animations**: Smooth transitions and hover effects
-- **🌙 Theme Support**: Easy customization and theming capabilities

-### View the Design System

-Visit `/design-system` in the application to see all available components and their variations.

-### Design System Documentation

-See [DESIGN_SYSTEM.md](./DESIGN_SYSTEM.md) for comprehensive documentation including:
-- Design tokens and their usage
-- Component examples and variations
-- Accessibility guidelines
-- Responsive design patterns
-- Customization options

 ## 🚀 Getting Started